Is HubSpot right for you? Are you using it to its full potential?

 Don’t send people to your homepage

 If you want to generate leads using PPC, you need to link ads to landing pages relevant to the searcher’s initial query.
-No point sending people to your homepage where they won’t convert.
+No point in sending people to your homepage where they won’t convert.

 Make sure your content matches your PPC advertisement